Small Raw Rose Quartz Cabochons media thumbnails

 • nr.4 — Irregular oval 13 × 11 × 7 mm: the most voluminous; ideal for "raw stone" type pieces in silver or copper

-This particular piece: "raw with base" cabochon
+This specific piece: "raw with base" cabochon

 What mounting it works for